Skip to main content

 Sending Multiple Messages Simultaneouslyโ€‹

 As you may already know, one cell can store up to 1023 bits of data and up to 4 references to other cells.
 In the first section of this tutorial we detailed how internal messages are delivered in a โ€˜wholeโ€™ loop as a link and sent.
 This means it is possible to store up to 4 internal messages inside the external message.
-This allows four transactions to be sent at the same time.
+This allows four messages to be sent at the same time.

 To accomplish this, it is necessary to create 4 different internal messages.
 We can do this manually or through a loop.
 We need to define 3 arrays: array of TON amount, array of comments, array of messages.
 For messages, we need to prepare another one array - internalMessages.